Women and the environment: Women-led climate projects

+Founded in 2019, this program's goal is to initiate and accelerate the efforts of women in Indonesia who are leaders in the mission to protect their communities from negative impacts of climate change.
+This is a four month program geared towards these leaders and offer them the ability to hone, and refine their skills and solidify any future plans to be drafted and initiated within their individual organizations.

 Gender and perception of the environment

 Given the environmental degradation caused while men have had dominance over women, and women's large investment in environmental sustainability, some have theorized that women would protect the Earth better than men if in power.
 Although there is no evidence for this hypothesis, recent movements have shown that women are more sensitive to the earth and its problems.
 They have created a special value system about environmental issues.
 People's approaches to environmental issues may depend on their relationship with nature.
 Both women and nature have been considered as subordinates entities by men throughout history, which conveys a close affiliation between them.

 Historically, the perception of the natural environment between men and women differs.
 As an example, rural Indian women collect the dead branches which are cut by storm for fuel wood to use rather than cutting the live trees.
 Since African, Asian, and Latin American women use the land to produce food for their family, they acquire the knowledge of the land/soil conditions, water, and other environmental features.
-Any changes in the environment on these areas, like deforestation, have the most effect on women of that area, and cause them to suffer until they can cope with these changes.
-One of the good examples would be the Nepali women whose grandmothers had to climb to the mountain to be able to bring in wood and fodder.
+Any changes in the environment, like deforestation, have the greatest negative effects on women of that area until they can cope with these changes.
+One example would be the Nepali women whose grandmothers had to climb to the mountain to be able to bring in wood and fodder.

 An example of female prominence in the defense of natural forests comes from India in 1906.
 As forest clearing was expanding conflict between loggers and government and peasant communities increased.
 To thwart resistance to the forest clearing, the men were diverted from their villages to a fictional payment compensation site and loggers were sent to the forests.
 The women left in the villages, however, protested by physically hugging themselves to the trees to prevent their being cut down, giving rise to what is now called the Chipko movement, an environmentalist movement initiated by these Indian women (which also is where the term tree-huggers originated).
 This conflict started because men wanted to cut the trees to use them for industrial purposes while women wanted to keep them since it was their food resource and deforestation was a survival matter for local people.

-Gender-based commitments and movements such as feminism have reached to a new approach through the combination of feminism and environmentalism called Ecofeminism.
-Ecofeminists believe on the interconnection between the domination of women and nature.
-According to ecofeminism the superior power treats all subordinates the same.
-So, ecofeminism takes into account women subordination and nature degradation.
-Remarking all these different reactions, one can see that however, most policy decision makers are men.